 • A potential partnership is emerging between Oregon Food Bank and Community Harvest Cooperative Grocery.

-• Project Management (half time) is in place to continue to staff the coalition’s work.
+• Project Management is in place to continue to staff the coalition’s work.